-1. HOTEL NAME & ISLAND :

-2. # of Rooms:# of I Rooms Occupied w/Guests during Storm:

-, te on a scale of 1,2,3 - 1 being minimal; 3, any major damage to structure and surrounding

-4. Overview of Island (roads s, electric, telephone, airport, services):

-indicate if any, and severity):

-6. Anticipated Date to Open :

-7. Anticipated Date to Full N lormal Operations (normal room capacity):

-8. Is there any other storm-r the industry, which we shou related matter impacting or potentially impacting ld be aware of?

-Tel:

-Fax:

-Alternative Tel: Email:
+1. HOTEL NAME & ISLAND): 2. # of Rooms # of Rooms Occupied w/Guests during Storm of Guest during storn m # of Staff during Storm 3.
+Damage Assessment (rate on a scale of 1,2,3 - 1 being minimal; 3, extensive).
+Briefly describe any major damage to structure and surrounding property: 4.
+Overview of Island infrastructure (roads, electricity, telephone, airport(s), seaport(s), hotel building(s)): 5.
+Personal Injuries to gu ests or staff (please indicate if any, and severity): 6.
+Anticipated Date to Re-Open 7.
+Anticipated Date to Full Operations (normal room capacity): 8.
+Is there any other storm-related matter impacting or potentially impacting the industry, which we should be aware of?
+Name: Tel: Email: Alternative Tel: